Alpine scenery made easy: 4 seasons at the Tateyama Kurobe Alpine Route

 If you want to enjoy the scenery from a different angle, 30-minute sightseeing boat cruises across Lake Kurobe are also available between June and early November.
 At 1,448m, these are the highest-sailing sightseeing boats in Japan.

 Tip: To get a bird’s eye view of the dam, head over to the Dam Observation Deck, which is a 220-step climb up.
 Due to time limits, most group tours skip this spot, so it is usually not so crowded, and the views are spectacular.
-Autumn at this area is are is usually around mid to late October.
+Autumn in this area is usually around mid to late October.

 After crossing the dam and taking a 5-minute ride on the Kurobe Cable Car (a funicular) up, you will arrive at Kurobedaira.
 The Kurobe Cable Car is located entirely underground, so it can operate even during snowfall—something to take note of if you want to visit in November to see snowy sights.